 Make no mistake: We want to be the very first penny of capital into young companies for the simple reason that we want to be their business partner from day one.
 We know from experience over many, many years that the DNA of a company is often set in the first 30, 60, or 90 days.

 Make sure you have a partner who has experience, bandwidth, and tells it like it is.
-The last thing a founder needs is to have to figure out what his board member actually means.
+The last thing a founder needs is to have to figure out what his or her board member actually means.

 Venture is quite a competitive business.
 Everybody is saying exactly the same things, but only a few firms are able to deliver for portfolio companies.